chris-minsik-son/SQL-Case-Studies-DWD/Case Study 2 - Pizza Runner/README.md

 3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.

-4. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries? <br>
+4. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?
 - customer_id
 - order_id
 - runner_id